sdouglas/cadnano2/README.md

 http://www.opensource.org/licenses/mit-license.php

-# CADnano DNA Origami Software
+# cadnano DNA Origami Software

 ## Overview
-[CADnano](http://cadnano.org/) is software for design of [DNA origami](http://en.wikipedia.org/wiki/DNA_origami) nanostructures.
+[cadnano](http://cadnano.org/) is software for design of [DNA origami](http://en.wikipedia.org/wiki/DNA_origami) nanostructures.
 It was written with the goal of providing a simple and user-friendly interface to facilitate a process that can be complex and error-prone.